 "Discover new places in Oregon that will open your eyes to Pacific Northwest adventures to embark on.
 Lush greenery surrounding everywhere.
 It is a heaven for nature lovers."

 For a long time I was proud to call myself an Oregonian.
 Now I find myself being a part of a group of summer time folks that call Hood home for the summer months.
 In Summer's past, at times I was a gypsy, an avid camper and a proud occupant of my lovely apartment in Welches.
-Sometimes I would be a classic college kid and find myself driving 35 minutes down the road until I reached my parent's house for a lengthy stay with my family.
+Sometimes I would be a classic college kid and find myself driving 35 minutes down the road until I reached my parent's second home for a lengthy stay with my family.

-I permanently am the life partner of a handsome professional snowboarder.
-Alex is a life enthusiast who I now live with in Truckee during my Fall, Winter and Spring season.
-This past summer I have found myself journeying back and forth between Mt Hood and Truckee.
-Balancing training in snowboarding, my boyfriend and my studies.
 As a long time Oregonian, I am knowledgeable about all of the wonders, mysteries and enticements that Oregon has bestowed upon me.
 I am a lucky chick to have spent a fair amount of my life here.

 Now let's get to the goods.
 Ah yes, the list.
 The list a true Oregonian or Pacific Northwest connoisseur would know.
 Well let's take a glance at some fun Explore Oregon road trip spots.

 Mt Hood Area